kaiser-rpg/KaiserRPG.github.io/pages/rule/high-level/high-characteristic.md

 {% include table-index.html table="high-level" index="500" %}

 **True Instinct**: Your perception and natural instinct has been honed to an inhuman level.
-You cannot be dazzled by bright lights and half the penalties from Blindness caused by non-magical darkness, as if you had the Night Vision Feature.
+You cannot be dazzled by bright lights and half the penalties from the [@state Blind @] states caused by non-magical darkness, as if you had the Night Vision Feature.
 If you already possess the Night Vision Feature, you can completely ignore Blindness.
 You require Inhuman to benefit from this.

 **Sense Surroundings**: You can feel your surroundings, using all of your senses to track everything.
-If you also have Mastery in Notice or Search, you can sense invisible creatures that do not also have Mastery in Stealth.
+If you also have Mastery in Notice or Search, you can sense invisible creatures that do not also have Mastery in [@skill Stealth @].
 You require Legendary to benefit from this.

 **Radial Perception**: You can perfectly sense all your surroundings, this grants you the Radial Vision Feature.
 You require Legendary to benefit from this.

 **Absolute Perception**: You perceive the world as atoms and energy.
 This lets you see through thin materials and understand the motion of bodies as they occur.
-You gain a +3 bonus on all physical Opposed Skill Checks, not Difficulty Skill Checks.
+You gain a `+3` deed bonus on all physical Opposed Skill Checks, not Difficulty Skill Checks.

 **Supernatural Sight**: You can see the supernatural energies as well as the atomic energies, this grants you the See Supernatural Feature.
-If you already possess See Supernatural Feature, you instead gain the Eyes of Truth Feature.
+If you already possess See Supernatural Feature, you instead gain the Eyes of Truth feature.

 **Sight of Destiny**: You can sense the flow of destiny, this grants you the Nornir Vision Feature.